berkeroguz/APITesting-Trello/README.md

 You are able to execute test on runner class, and alo using with @tag

+You can also set your own apikey and token in "configuration properties" files.

 # Reporting

 Firstly you need to install Scoop,